-Prior to entering any clinical education site, each student MUST have a medical evaluation completed by their physician.
+Prior to entering any clinical education site, each student MUST have a medical evaluation completed by their physician by the provided due date.
 This medical form is kept on file in the Clinical Coordinator's office in case the student needs emergency treatment.
 Prior to assignment to a clinical experience, students are required to provide proof of immunization for, but not limited to, the following diseases: Measles, Mumps, Rubella, Diphtheria, Tetanus, Pertussis, Polio, Influenza, Hepatitis B and COVID-19.
 (Medical/religious exemptions are at the discretion of the clinical site and not the program or college.).
 Screening for TB is also required.
 A copy of current CPR certification must also be submitted from either AHA or American Red Cross with BLS for infant, child, and adult with AED.
+Failure to provide proper documentation by the given due date will result in suspension or dismissal from the program.